Focus and Scope

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-The Journal Terra Latinoamericana is committed to respecting and complying with the principles of transparency and good practices in academic publications in accordance with the Committee on Publications Ethics (COPE, for its acronym in English. http://publicationsethics.org/) and is governed by his principles.
-In general terms, Terra Latinoamericana's code of ethics refers to the integrity of the Editorial Committee, the Reviewers and the Authors, and under this argument, Terra Latinoamericana forces the Editorial Committee to act with objectivity and transparency in the process of review, to the Authors that their manuscripts are authentic and original and all those involved are required not to incur in scientific fraud.
+The Journal Terra Latinoamericana is committed to respecting and complying with the principles of transparency and good practices in academic publications in accordance with the Committee on Publications Ethics (COPE, for its acronym in English. https://publicationethics.org/) and is governed by his principles.
+In general terms, Terra Latinoamericana's code of ethics refers to the integrity of the Editorial Committee, the Reviewers, the Member of the Mexican Society of Soil Science, the Authors, and under this argument, Terra Latinoamericana forces the Editorial Committee and the reviewers to act with objectivity and transparency in the process of review, to the Authors that their manuscripts are authentic and original and all those involved are required not to incur in scientific fraud.

-The Editor-in-Chief and the Editorial Committee of Terra Latinoamericana has the following commitments:
+The Editor-in-Chief, the Deputy Editor and the Editorial Committee of Terra Latinoamericana has the following commitments:

-- Work to maintain the good reputation of the journal, promoting only publication of original, relevant scientific and technological papers concerning the field of Soil Science.
+- Work to maintain the good reputation of the journal, promoting only publication of original, relevant scientific and technological papers concerning the field of Soil Science and Water.

-- Rule on the publication of historical and educational material related to Soil Science.
+- Rule on the publication of historical and educational material related to Soil Science and Water.